 The first was hosted by the Sales Enablement Society, a nonprofit group that has been led by a thought-provoking industry analyst from Alexander Group, Scott Santucci.
 The group has grown from a small handful to a few thousand in just one year, with regional chapters popping up all over North America, Europe, and Australia.
-All of which, came to the first annual Experience Sales Enablement Society event on October 26-28, 2017 in Dallas, Texas.
-It was a gathering of about 250+ sales enablement practitioners, consultants, and solution providers with sole focus of elevating the function in a collaborative environment.
-The event covered everything from career advancement to the nuts and bolts of daily activities to where we’ll be in 5-10 years.
-It might be an uphill battle to elevate the function from “Fixer of Broken Things” to sitting with the C-Suite, but this will be the crew that charges into battle together.
+All of which came to the first annual Experience Sales Enablement Society event October 26-28, 2017 in Dallas, Texas.
+It was a gathering of about 250+ sales enablement practitioners, consultants, and solution providers with the sole focus of elevating the function in a collaborative environment.
+The event covered everything from career advancement to the nuts and bolts of daily activities to where we’ll be in 5 to 10 years.
+It might be an uphill battle to elevate the function from “Fixer of Broken Things” to sitting with the C-suite, but this will be the crew that charges into battle together.

 “Sales enablement is growing rapidly, especially in high-performing organizations.
-In high-performing organizations, sales enablement is twice as likely to report into the C-Suite than low-performing organizations.
-This is an area that is both growing and elevating,” said Peter Ostrow, research director, SiriusDecisions in his keynote at the Sales Enablement Soiree.
+In high-performing organizations, sales enablement is twice as likely to report into the C-suite than low-performing organizations.
+This is an area that is both growing and elevating,” said Peter Ostrow, Research Director at SiriusDecisions, in his keynote at the Sales Enablement Soiree.

 “The maturity of sales enablement is still evolving.
-62% of organizations in which reps have six or more locations they can visit to find external sales content.
-47% of organizations in which reps spend 20+ hours per month searching, editing, creating or managing content.
-And only 33% of organizations can correlate sales wins with content utilized by sales to influence the buyer’s journey,” according to Ostrow.
+62% of organizations have six or more locations that sales reps visit to find external sales content.
+47% of organizations have reps that spend more than 20 hours per month searching, editing, creating, or managing content.
+And only 33% of organizations can correlate sales wins with content utilized by sales to influence the buyer’s journey,” said Ostrow.

 “I think enablement is a competitive advantage.
 If you have a solid enablement function in your organization, that helps you keep your team one step ahead.
-And that’s what you need to be doing,” said Marcela Piñeros, director of new hire sales enablement, New Relic, during her panel session on Accelerating Sales Performance Through Agile Management.
-“Regardless of the size of the organization, some of the things we need to be doing as an enablement function are cut through some of the noise, and make sure that we are giving resources that people need, when they need them; and then another key piece is we need to maintain really constant feedback loops with all of our stakeholders and build those business partner relationships across the organization.”
+And that’s what you need to be doing,” said Marcela Piñeros, Director of New Hire Sales Enablement at New Relic, during her panel session on accelerating sales performance through agile management.
+“Regardless of the size of the organization, some of the things we need to be doing as an enablement function include cutting through some of the noise and making sure that we are giving resources that people need when they need them; another key piece is that we need to maintain really constant feedback loops with all of our stakeholders and build those business partner relationships across the organization.”

 The transformation power of sales enablement was clearly evident throughout every panel session.
-“Overall we’re seeing that there’s a digital sales transformation that’s happening.
-And a lot of that has to do with the profile and DNA of sellers and how that’s evolving,” said Haley Katsman, vice president of account development, Highspot.
+“Overall, we’re seeing that there’s a digital sales transformation that’s happening.
+And a lot of that has to do with the profile and DNA of sellers and how that’s evolving,” said Haley Katsman, Vice President of Account Development at Highspot.
 “By 2020, millennials will make up 50% of the workforce, and they want and need to have the resources to go out and engage buyers in a more digital and modern way.
 Buyers are also evolving in that they want more transparency and a higher level of personalization.
-What that means is that it’s not just about a linear process through the funnel; it’s about looking at all of the teams that have a piece in generating the revenue—marketing, account development, sales, customer service—and continuously optimizing your go-to-market strategy with insights and feedback from all teams, rather than the strategy solely being pushed top down from executives.”
+What that means is that it’s not just about a linear process through the funnel; it’s about looking at all of the teams that have a piece in generating the revenue — marketing, account development, sales, customer service — and continuously optimizing your go-to-market strategy with insights and feedback from all teams, rather than the strategy solely being pushed top down from executives.”

-The event was sponsored by a coalition of sales enablement solution providers that are willing to work together to advance the industry, including: Allbound, Allego, Ambition, Bigtincan, Gong, Highspot, LearnCore, Mediafly, MindTickle, Node, Octiv, and Veelo—all companies that focus on facilitating various aspects of sales enablement across industries.
+The event was sponsored by a coalition of sales enablement solution providers that were willing to work together to advance the industry, including: Allbound, Allego, Ambition, Bigtincan, Gong, Highspot, LearnCore, Mediafly, MindTickle, Node, Octiv, and Veelo — all companies that focus on facilitating various aspects of sales enablement across industries.

-Planning is already underway for the Sales Enablement Soiree in 2018!
-So sign up to receive an invite once registration officially opens in the summer: https://www.salesenablementsoiree.com/register/.
+Planning is already underway for the Sales Enablement Soiree in 2018, so sign up to receive an invite once registration officially opens in the summer.